Must See TV: Sunday, Monday, Tuesday and Wednesday nights

 Seeing how "Must See TV" dominated prime time on Thursdays, NBC felt that the same marketing power could translate into success for Monday, Tuesday, Wednesday and Sunday nights.

 During the 1980s, a decade prior to "Must See TV", while Thursdays became NBC's biggest programming night, the network managed to replicate a similar success for Saturday nights, airing a two-hour comedy night as well, followed by a drama series (most notably, Hunter).
 The Saturday lineup includes an eclectic mix of family-themed shows and sophisticated comedies aimed at an older audience, such as Gimme a Break!, Diff'rent Strokes and The Facts of Life, with that success exploding during the 1985–86 season with the premiere of The Golden Girls which debuted to critical acclaim and ratings success, followed by other hits, including 227, Amen and Empty Nest; however, that success –in a similar way to Thursdays– began to wane during the 1991–92 season, when The Golden Girls ended its run, resulting in a considerable ratings drop for its follow-up shows Empty Nest and its spin-off Nurses; as well as several short-lived sitcoms which didn't have long-lasting impact on ratings or critical reception, such as The Torkelsons, The Mommies, The Powers That Be –a starring vehicle for John Forsythe after Dynasty–, Here and Now –a starring vehicle for Malcolm-Jamal Warner after The Cosby Show– and Café Americain –a starring vehicle for Valerie Bertinelli after One Day at a Time–.
-Despite NBC's Saturday comedy night was never included into the "Must See TV" programming block after its creation, the comedy block remained until the 1995–96 season, but by then it was shortened to one hour, and was later discontinued when the 1996 fall season began with the premiere of three dramas (Dark Skies, The Pretender and Profiler).
+Despite NBC's Saturday comedy night was never included into the "Must See TV" programming block after its creation, the comedy block remained until the 1995–96 season, but was shortened to one hour, and later discontinued when the 1996 fall season began with the premiere of three dramas (Dark Skies, The Pretender and Profiler).

 While "Must See TV Thursday" was created in 1993, and NBC continued its Saturday two-hour comedy block at that time, there was a third two-hour night of comedy on Tuesdays (which also by then, it wasn't part of the "Must See TV" block), which promoted four new shows debuting that night: Saved by the Bell: The College Years, a sequel to the original series and the first one to air on prime time; Getting By, which was moved from ABC after it spent its abbreviated first season on the TGIF Friday night schedule; the short-lived sitcom The Second Half, and The John Larroquette Show, a starring vehicle for John Larroquette after his nine-year run as Dan Fielding on Night Court.
-However, the NBC's Tuesday lineup for that season wasn't a ratings winner, especially as it went against ABC's powerhouse Tuesday comedy lineup –including Roseanne, Full House and Coach–, with three of its four new series being canceled at the end of the 1993–94 season, with Larroquette dodging cancellation, and eventually running three more seasons.
+However, the NBC's Tuesday lineup for that season wasn't a ratings winner, especially as it went against ABC's powerhouse Tuesday comedy lineup –including Roseanne, Full House and Coach–, with three of its four new series being canceled at the end of the 1993–94 season, with Larroquette dodging cancellation, and eventually running for three more seasons.